-About two and a half years ago I started hearing the Holy Spirit teach the truth I had believed at first so many years ago.
+About two and a half years ago I started hearing the Holy Spirit teach the truth I had believed so many years ago at the beginning of my walk.
 Because of the Word, I KNOW God loves me as much as he did in the early years.
 He is the same, yesterday, today and forever.
-He never moved.
+(Hebrews 13.8) God never moved.
 I did.

 Every day, as we read the Word, guided by the Holy Spirit, our faith is restored.
-Our love for Christ is increased and we grow stronger, more healthy and exceedingly abundantly blessed.
-As we began to devote ourselves to the truth once more—moving away from religious doctrine and legalism back into grace—several other things happened as well.
+Our love for Christ is increased and we grow stronger, more healthy and exceedingly, abundantly blessed.
+As we began to devote ourselves to the truth once more, moving away from religious doctrine and legalism back into grace, several other things happened as well.
 We were invited to leave the small non-denominational church we had been attending, because they would not accept our belief that God will not revoke our salvation if we aren’t perfectly following the law.
 Have they never read Romans chapter 8?
-A young couple, we had been mentoring in the Gospel of Grace, abruptly stopped their fellowship with us because they could not accept our telling them God did not cause the tragic events in their past to teach them a lesson.
+A young couple, we had been mentoring in the Gospel of Grace, abruptly stopped their fellowship with us because they could not accept our testimony that God did not cause the tragic events in their past to teach them a lesson.
 Praise God these incidents only served to reinforce our growing conviction in Jesus’ love and God’s grace.